 If you speak like James Earl Jones or Scarlett Johansson, quite a number of digital publishers (including game developers, animated film-makers, and training video producers) pay good money for voice talent and the time investment isn’t too intensive—making this a great side business idea.
 You can find these publishers looking for voice-over artists on sites like PeoplePerHour, Freelancer and Upwork, as well as their calls for talent directly on their websites or through voiceover agents.
 If you do pursue this as a side business idea, be prepared to invest for the long-haul as it can be a very competitive industry.

-Car flipping can be a fun way to turn your love for cars into a quick side business idea if you have the capital and a stomach for the inherent risk.
+Car flipping can be a fun way to turn your love for cars into quick side business ideas if you have the capital and a stomach for the inherent risk.
 Buying and selling cars is similar to other “buy low, sell high” business models, but the profit potential per hour invested can be very high.
-According to Jeremy Fisher at 3HourFlip.com, the trick is to learn how to make car deals come to you, so you can minimize your time invested and maximize your profit on each flip with this side business idea.
+The trick is to learn how to make car deals come to you, so you can minimize your time invested and maximize your profit on each flip with this side business idea.

-If you have experience with marketing, SEO or a knack for getting people excited about the products and services you use on a regular basis, think about refining your skills and putting them to work as a small business marketing consultant in your region—especially if you can become a local SEO expert and can help local clients rank higher in their search results as your side business idea.
-Businesses of all sizes are in constant need of bringing in more customers, which is where you come in with your business idea.
-Start by pitching some of these small business marketing ideas by Brian Downard and you’ll be sure to impress the first set of clients you begin working with in your area.
+If you’ve got experience with marketing, experience in executing an effective SEO plan or a knack for getting people excited about the products and services you use on a regular basis, think about refining your skills and putting them to work as a small business marketing consultant in your region—especially if you can become a local SEO expert and can help local clients rank higher in their search results as your side business idea.
+Businesses of all sizes are in constant need of bringing in more customers, which is where you come in with your business idea—just be sure to brush up on your on-page SEO strategies to make sure you can provide immediate value.
+Start by pitching a small business marketing idea and you’ll be sure to impress the first set of clients you begin working with in your area.

 If keeping your home organized comes naturally and you enjoy helping other people, consider becoming a professional organizer as a side business idea.
-As the need for baby boomers to start downsizing grows, you can use your organizing and decluttering skills to start making an industry standard $50-125 an hour with very little startup costs and expert advice from someone well-versed in the space.
+As the need for baby boomers to start downsizing grows, you can use your organizing and decluttering skills to start making an industry standard $50-125 an hour with very little startup costs and expert advice from someone well-versed in the space (similar in a way to how I’ve built a business here by sharing blogging tips and advice for those looking to learn more about blogging).
 Believe it or not, pro organizers don’t just work with hoarders.
 More and more people are hiring professional organizers in order stop wasting time and money due to the stress of everyday disorganization.
-What’s even better, is that you can take this on as a side business idea during the nights and weekends when your clients will be at home.
+What’s even better, is that you can take this on as side business ideas during the nights and weekends when your clients will be at home.

 People are always searching for one-of-a-kind venues for meetings, parties and weddings.
 Why not earn some extra money off the space you already have by renting it out for events as a side business idea?
 If you own a unique venue, like a studio, warehouse or boat, UK-based company Tagvenue will connect you with clients looking for somewhere special to host their event.
 Not a bad low-effort side business idea.

 Though certainly not for everyone, recycling the containers from products left strewn around on the ground can become a surprisingly decent side business idea if you put in the time.
 Attending events like street fairs and outdoor concerts can be a great starting place.
-Put on a clean shirt, jeans, apply your sunscreen, grab a cheap pick-up tool like this one, sturdy plastic bags, and you can sell them for upwards of $4.00/pound on eBay.
+Put on a clean shirt, jeans, apply your sunscreen, grab a cheap pick-up tool, sturdy plastic bags, and you can sell them for upwards of $4.00/pound on eBay.

 Have you cracked the code for landing higher paying jobs at the drop of a hat?
 If you have a knack for helping your friends or co-workers navigate the process of finding their dream job, nailing an interview, negotiating a better salary or getting a raise at their current day job, other people would be willing to pay for your help too—making this a great side business idea that doesn’t take too much time.
 Get started by sharing your advice on a personal blog and becoming a career coach on platforms like The Muse and Coach Me where there’s already an existing audience of people looking to make a move in their careers.
 From there, keep your focus on helping people get real results, building case studies to support this side business idea, and eventually charging for the results you’re delivering clients.